 On one of the additives, the marketing information says that “it reduces the molecular weight of the polymer by ‘chemically cutting’ the chain; secondly, it makes the molecular fragment more ‘hydrophilic’ [water soluble],” reported the study.

 Selke and her colleagues, to test if the additives lived up to the claims of plastics manufacturers, tested the effectiveness of five different additives.
 The tests were conducted on polyethylene (PE), which most bin liners are made from, and polyethylene terephthalate (PET), which soft drink bottles are mostly made from.
 These two plastics are the most commonly used around the world.

-The experiments went for up to three years.
+The experiments ran for up to three years.
 The tests involved both plastics with and without the biodegrading additives.
 The conditions were what would be expected at a landfill site, and what the scientists called “uncontrolled disposal,” where the plastic was buried deep within the soil.

 Biodegradable products, eco-friendly compostable:

 “While the integrity of the plastics changed under some of the simulated conditions, such as by becoming brittle or breaking into smaller pieces, there was no evidence any of the plastic components were broken down or assimilated into micro-organisms”, the scientists reported in the journal Environmental Science and Technology.